tulum ruins

 Antojitos la Chiapaneca

 Located right on the main strip of Tulum Pueblo you’ll find this authentic taqueria.
 Two favorites are their al pastor, which is sliced thin with a pineapple on top and their cochinita pibil.
+Get yourself a glass of horchata and enjoy some authentic tacos for lunch or dinner.

 La Campechanita

 Located at the end of the main road you’ll find this family-run vendor selling their famous shrimp and other seafood tacos.
+It’s a bit off the main strip but you can’t miss it once you get close, as locals will be lined up to get their tacos during lunch.

 CantinaRoo